Computer-access/Kannada-Phonetic-Keyboard-Sulekhanee/README.md

 The phonetic keyboard to typing Kannada in any application.
 ## Introduction

-The Kannada Phonetic Keyboard Sulekhanee is a keyboard layout designed to enhance Kannada typing speed and ease of use across various applications.
+The Kannada Phonetic Keyboard Sulekhanee, developed by visually impaired individuals, is a keyboard layout designed to enhance Kannada typing speed and ease of use across various applications.
+This innovative design makes Kannada computing more accessible for everyone, especially those with visual impairments.

 ### Benefits